ABasral/Deepfake_Detection_Using_RESnet_and_LSTM/README.md

-# Deep fake detection Django Application
+# Deep fake detection

 ## Requirements:

 **Note :** Nvidia GPU is mandatory to run the application.

-You can find the list of requirements in [requirements.txt](https://github.com/abhijitjadhav1998/Deepfake_detection_using_deep_learning/blob/master/Django%20Application/requirements.txt).
+You can find the list of requirements in [requirements.txt](https://github.com/ABasral/Deepfake_Detection_Using_RESnet_and_LSTM/blob/master/requirements.txt).
 Main requirements are listed below:

 ```
 Python >= v3.6